tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 score, but I wanted to watch my program as it took out all the bricks.

 Basically I wanted to be able to call `print` inside the `playGame` function.
-I had a function that would turn the HashMap display into a 2D grid of Chars:
+I had a function that would turn the HashMap display into a 2D grid of characters:

 ```haskell
 gridDisplay :: Displ -> [[Char]]